Hebrew at Yachad

 Hebrew Decoding – (3rd – 8th grade)

-Students begin with Behrman House’s Shalom Hebrew program which focuses on decoding quickly and accurately.
-The program incorporates key cultural words (shalom, mitzvah, mezuzah, tzedakah), movement, and writing practice to give students a range of modalities.
-Our most advanced hebrew learners use the Hebrew in Harmony program which teach Hebrew through prayers that they will see during Tefilah.
+Students begin with Shalom Learning Hebrew Step-By-Step program, which focuses on decoding quickly and accurately.
+The program incorporates key cultural words (shalom, mitzvah, mezuzah, tzedakah), read-aloud activities, and writing practice to give students a range of modalities.
+Our most advanced hebrew learners use the Behrman House Mitkadem Curriculum which teaches Hebrew through prayers that they will see during Tefilah.